GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 #### Where to set the header?

-In the new Reporting API⏤the one that is covered in this post⏤ reports are scoped to **documents**.
+In the new Reporting API&mdash;the one that is covered in this post&mdash; reports are scoped to **documents**.
 This means that for one given origin, different documents, such as `site.example/page1` and `site.example/page2`, can send reports to different endpoints.